Are you a recruiter?

 Portsmouth is a lively waterfront city in Hampshire – an interesting blend of old and new, thanks to a rich naval and maritime heritage, a wealth of great visitor attractions and unique shopping destinations galore!
 The only island city in the UK, HMNB Portsmouth is considered to be the home of the Royal Navy, with two-thirds of the UK’s surface fleet in residence here.
 The city also features some famous ships including HMS Warrior, the Mary Rose and Horatio Nelson’s HMS Victory, the world’s oldest naval ship still in commission.

 A tenth of the city’s workforce is employed at Portsmouth Naval Dockyard, which is directly linked to the city’s biggest industry, defence, with the headquarters of BAE Systems Surface Ships located in the city.
-Portsmouth will help build and be the home of HMS Queen Elizabeth and HMS Prince of Wales, the largest ships ever built by the Royal Navy.
-There is also a major ferry port that handles both passengers and cargo, and Portsmouth also has a dedicated fishing fleet consisting of 20 to 30 boats that land fish and shellfish daily, most of which is sold at the quayside fish market.
-Unrelated to its docks, Portsmouth also plays host to the European headquarters of multi information technology company, IBM.
+Portsmouth helped to build HMS Queen Elizabeth and HMS Prince of Wales, the largest ships to have been constructed by the Royal Navy.
+There is a major ferry port that handles both passengers and cargo, and Portsmouth also has a dedicated fishing fleet consisting of 20 to 30 boats that land fish and shellfish daily, most of which is sold at the quayside fish market.
+Unrelated to its docks, Portsmouth also plays host to the European headquarters of multi-information technology company, IBM.

 The University of Portsmouth enrols 23,000 students and is ranked among the top 100 modern universities in the world.
 There are several local colleges, such as Highbury College and Portsmouth College, along with 63 schools at the last count.
 There is also a cohort of independent schools within the city.
 The oldest, founded in 1732 by the Mayor of Portsmouth, is the Portsmouth Grammar School, which has been rated as one of the best private schools in the country.

-The average price for property in Portsmouth stood at £233,870 in October 2018, which reflects a fall of 1.03 per cent in the last few months.
-In terms of property types, flats in Portsmouth sold for an average of £193,141, while terraced houses fetched around £223,308.
+The average price for property in Portsmouth stands at around £217,427, which reflects a fall of 3.81% in the last few months.
+In terms of property types, flats in Portsmouth sell for an average of £176,307, while terraced houses fetch around £206,239.

 Football fan?
 You’ll be likely to know that Portsmouth has its own team.
 Portsmouth Football Club have won two Football League titles (1949 and 1950), as well as the FA Cup in 1939 and 2008.